lnaglecocco/VanVleckCalculator/README.md

 ### 2.1 Creating a Pymatgen.core.structure object

-To initialise an `Octahedron` object, it is necessary to first create a [Pymatgen Structure object](https://pymatgen.org/pymatgen.core.structure.html) for your unit cell.
-The easiest way to do this is by importing a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File).
+To initialise an `Octahedron` object, it is necessary to first create a `Pymatgen.core.structure` object ([see here for details](https://pymatgen.org/pymatgen.core.structure.html)) for your unit cell.
+The easiest way to do this is by importing a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) or equivalent file containing crystal structure information.
 It is also possible to manually create a `Pymatgen.core.structure` object using known lattice parameters and atomic coordinates.

 #### 2.1.1 Using a CIF